mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-updating.md

 ## Updating the Modlist

 Follow these steps to update the modlist:
-* Consult the changelog before updating the modlist.
+* Consult the [Changelog] before updating.
 * Follow the steps outlined in [Installation] and select the `Overwrite Existing Modlist` option when promted in Wabbajack.

+[Changelog]: mythic-skyrim-changelog.html
 [Installation]: mythic-skyrim-installation.html